TheGort/thegort.github.io/about.md

 My hobbies include video games, cinematography/video editing and making people smile.

 I also have a YouTube channel which you can check out [here.](https://www.youtube.com/channel/UCaaYCWSM01Ke6LqG100zg0A)
+I haven't been posting because I'm so busy with school, but I hope to find the time to continue.
+You'll find that I upload all sorts of content, such as video games, educational videos, reviews and skits.
+It's a channel about me!

-If anybody ever wondered what I listen to, follow me on [Spotify:](https://open.spotify.com/user/6r2g75pi5l7e863bglv83pzj9?si=CZbhiKIdRq2NqdZcS2SdHQ).
+If anybody ever wondered what I listen to, follow me on [Spotify.](https://open.spotify.com/user/6r2g75pi5l7e863bglv83pzj9?si=CZbhiKIdRq2NqdZcS2SdHQ)
 I like listening to trap, rap and hip-hop, and I listen to k-pop every now and then.
 My favorite artists are Travis Scott, DaBaby and EXO (never forget).
 Favorite song: Magnolia by Playboi Carti.
 (Hide it in my sock)